SPLATteam/SPLAT-WebGuide/docs/working_with_technologies.rst

 Batteries and Pump Storage
 ++++++++++++++++++++++++++++++++++++

+The storage technologies, which are currently modelled in SPLAT-MESSAGE modelling framework, are battery storage (intraday storage) and pumped hydro (intraday or multi-day in some cases) technologies.
-Batteries and pump storage technologies can be added and modified in the same way through the SPLAT excel interface.
+The storage technologies have to be defined in the ``Battery&PumpStorage`` sheet in SPLAT excel interface with the following steps:

-1. In ``Battery&PumpStorage`` sheet: create the technology with techname convention: xxELSTyyyy for a battery or xxELSTPSyyyy for pump storage, where xx is country code, and yyyy is site description.
-(For example, ZAELSTPSDrakensberg)
+1. In ``Battery&PumpStorage`` sheet: create the technology with techname convention: xxELSTyyyy for a battery or xxELSTPSyyyy for pump storage, where xx is country code, and yyyy is site description (For example, ZAELSTPSDrakensberg).

-2. :button:`Reload Global`
+2. :button:`Reload Global`.

-3. In the same ``Battery&PumpStorage`` sheet click :button:`Refresh` and then specify storage hours and cycle efficiency
+3. In the same ``Battery&PumpStorage`` sheet click :button:`Refresh` and then specify hours of storage and storage cycle efficiency.

-4. In the ``TechSpecific`` sheets specify the other usual parameters hc, bdi, inv etc....
+4. In the ``SpecificTech`` sheets specify the other usual parameters first year, total capacity upper limit, lifetime, etc.

 .. .. _csp: